abechoi/Rust_101/card_games/README.md

 }
 ```

-The array was mutable, and I tried to add `let` in front `deck[i]`, but I kept getting an unassigned error, so I used Vectors instead and had a much easier time.
+The array was mutable, and I tried to add `let` in front of `deck[i]`, but I kept getting an unassigned error, so I used Vectors instead and had a much easier time.

 ## Using the Mod